derekwaynecarr/community/wg-resource-management/README.md

 # WG Resource Management

-A working group that is a cross-team effort sponsored by sig-node and sig-scheduling with a focus on improving Kubernetes resource management.
+A working group that is a cross-SIG effort currently sponsored by sig-node and sig-scheduling with a focus on improving Kubernetes Compute Resource Management.

+Features tackled in this workgroup typically span more than one of the following SIGs:
+* SIG-Node
+* SIG-Scheduling
+* SIG-Autoscaling
+* SIG-Instrumentation
+* SIG-Storage
+* SIG-Networking

-Many advanced resource management topics span these two functional areas, and this working group is intended to support collaboration.
-Prior to pursuing major changes in resource management, it is encouraged that community members share their ideas in this working group to reach broad consensus across the sigs.
-Once consensus is reached, the enhancements are then managed by the appropriate sig based on impacted areas of code.
+Many advanced resource management topics span these functional areas, and this working group is intended to support collaboration.
+Prior to pursuing major changes in compute resource management, it is encouraged that community members share their ideas in this working group to reach broad consensus across the SIGs.
+Once consensus is reached, the enhancements are then managed by the appropriate SIGs based on impacted areas of code.

 It is an open and active working group, and we always welcome new additions!